linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 #### Hotspot

 Hotspot changes the connected network signal to Wi-Fi hotspot, so that other devices nearby can connect to the hotspot and surf the internet.
-To enable hotspost, your computer must connect to a network and have a wireless network adapter.
+To enable hotspot, your computer must connect to a network and have a wireless network adapter.

 1. On the homepage of Control Center, click ![network_normal](icon/network_normal.svg).
 2. Click **Personal Hotspot**.
-3. Switch on **Hotspot**.
+3. Switch on **Hotspot** and do the settings.
-4. Create a hotspot and save the settings.
+4. Click **Save**.

 #### Mobile Network
-If you are at a place without network, mobile network adapter is a useful tool to help you connect to the internet as long as you can make a call.
+If you are at a place without network, mobile network adapter is a useful tool to help you connect to the Internet as long as the place is covered by telephone signals.

 1. Plug the mobile network adapter into your computer USB port.
 2. Your computer will auto connect to the network.